 WE Magazine for Women interviews women entrepreneurs who have owned their own company for at least one year and have a story to share.
 Your business can be located anywhere in the world but must be least 51 percent woman-owned.

 Women on Business used to feature women in business interviews.
 I'm not sure if they are still doing this, but you can contact them via their online form.
-Women on Business also accepts guest blog posts.
+Women on Business also accept guest blog posts.

 Leslie from Work-At-Home Success offers both women and men on her site, media exposure through her Success Story Interviews.

 Do you know of a website, podcast, or blog that offers female entrepreneurs media exposure?
 Feel free to drop your link below.
+If you enjoyed this post — please share it on your favorite social media site.

 You’ll Also Love These Posts: